 #2.
 The volunteer (Special Friend) meets with the parents of the child to find out about their specific needs and methods that will help them learn.

 #3.
-The volunteer meets the child when the parents are there so they can interact together.
+Then the Special Friend meets the child when the parents are there so they can interact together.

 #4.
 Once they have connected, I leave the communication up to them.
 They connect as needed, and adapt what they are doing as needed.

 #5.
-The volunteer goes with the child every week to the class.
+The Special Friend goes with the child every week to the class.
 They stay with the child as they move up in age groups.
-They don’t help other children in the room, and they don’t teach the lesson to the class.
+The Special Friend doesn’t help other children in the room, and they don’t teach the lesson to the class.
 They are there to focus on that one child, and they have no other responsibilities.